 - ✓ name of the project,

-- agreed working language,
+- ✓ agreed working language,

-- ✓ applicable law (this shall be the law of the country in which the LP is situated in, in case of a project with an ERDF-LP the laws of the country in which the latter is located shall apply),
+- → applicable law (this shall be the law of the country in which the LP is situated in, in case of a project.) with an ERDF-LP the laws of the country in which the latter is located shall apply),

 - ✓ place of jurisdiction.

 Of course, project participants are free to add clauses to the ones of the template PA.
 In order to verify that these additional clauses do not contradict the relevant EU regulations, programme rules and other provisions of the model PA, these additional clauses need to be checked by the MA.
 Therefore, the LP shall coordinate any envisaged additional clauses with the MA in advance (by sending the draft PA via mail to alpine.space@salzburg.gv.at).
+The template for the partnership agreement foresees basic rules in standard clauses as regards intellectual property rights and confidentiality.
+Depending on the project objectives, activities and partnership project participants may wish to regulate these issues in more detail.
+In this case the MA can provide support by providing well proven standard clauses that could be used.
 As soon as the additional clauses have been checked by the MA the PA can be signed by the project participants.